 The stabbing is…. as much fun as it is to talk about!

-The needles are different than other needles, as they are specially designed to felt fibre.
 Practice and keep the safety of your hands and fingers topmost in your mind.
 Even after years of practice, an experienced felter will stab a finger by accident.
 Best to practice with less difficult projects to ensure the process is more rewarding than the occasional “ouch”.

 When I teach a needle felting workshop, one of the first things we do as a group is get to know our needles.
 The needles are specially designed to felt fibre as a “dry method” of agitating the wool.